-Non-UCITS retail scheme or NURS in accordance with the FCA Handbook, means an authorised fund which is neither a UK UCITS, a qualified investor scheme nor a long-term asset fund.
+Non-UCITS retail scheme or NURS means, in accordance with the FCA Handbook, an authorised fund which is not a UK UCITS, a qualified investor scheme or a long-term asset fund.

 OECD means the Organisation for Economic Co-operation and Development.